mavjs/ucti-timetable/README.rst

 * This is a python script to download timetable for UCTI students.
 * It is very minimal and make use of standard python libraries.
 * It has only been tested on Fedora 16, but it should nonetheless work on GNU/Linux and nix systems.
-* [NOTE] it has been tested on a Microsoft Windows, but you've to do things such as this `workaround <http://blog.mavjs.org/2012/04/getting-python-libraries-installed.html>`_
+* [NOTE] it has been tested on a Microsoft Windows 7 Ultimate, but you've to do things like this `workaround <http://blog.mavjs.org/2012/04/getting-python-libraries-installed.html>`_.

 License
 =======